codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Uploading large test reports

 By default, the maximum size for a test report is 1000MB.
-Override the default max limit through the `MAX_UPLOAD_SIZE_MB` environment variable, as in the following example.
+Override the default size through the `MAX_UPLOAD_SIZE_MB` environment variable.

 Example: